vaskocuturilo/KafkaProducerConsumer/README.md

 ##

-The demo project for Kafka working with Golang and Java.
+Golang and Java were the implementation languages for the demo project of Kafka.

 ### This project was created to demonstrate how to work with Kafka.